The Fundamental Problems with Amazon Redshift

 Above 10 concurrent queries, you start seeing issues.
 Concurrency scaling may mitigate queue times during bursts in queries.
 However, simply enabling concurrency scaling didn’t fix all of our concurrency problems.
 The limited impact is likely due to the constraints on the types of queries that can use concurrency scaling.
 For example, we have a lot of tables with interleaved sort keys, and much of our workload is writes.

-These were some of the fundamental problems that you need to keep in mind while using Amazon Redshift.
-Also for more information about the AWS Redshift Query limitations check out this article.
+These were some of the fundamental problems vocalized by users that you need to keep in mind while using or exploring Amazon Redshift.
+If you are searching for more information about AWS products regarding challenges or benefits check out the next article in this series about AWS and query limitations check out this article.

 Comparing AWS Redshift?